dhruvspatel/Facial-Keypoint-Detection/README.md

 Results on images before training:

-Here the green keypoints are the ground truth and the magenta keypoints are predicted by the model.
+Here the green keypoints represent the ground truth and the magenta keypoints are predicted by the model.

 <img src='images/before_training.png'>